GJaradat/parana_deliveries/README.md

 - react-modal

 ### External APIs Used
-1. [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) to display the maps which can display markers of delivery locations.
+1. [Mapbox GL JS](https://docs.mapbox.com/mapbox-gl-js/api/) to display the maps and display markers of the delivery locations.
 2. [Optimization API v1](https://docs.mapbox.com/api/navigation/optimization-v1/#example-request-retrieve-an-optimization) to calculate the shortest distance of a given route.

-Please note that to use these APIs you need to create an account on the Mapbox website and create an access token.
-For instructions on generating a token, click [here](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/).

 For a tutorial of the MapBox GL JS API, click [here](https://docs.mapbox.com/help/tutorials/use-mapbox-gl-js-with-react/).